orchidsoftware/orchid.software/docs/en/docs/builder.md

 ## Creating a Field

-Any input field is only a setting above the view that passes data to the template.
+Every field is just a setting above the view that passes data to the template.

-Create a new class to see what it consists of:
+Here is an example of how to create custom input fields by using the `Field` class.

 ```php
 namespace App\Orchid\Fields;